What Helps Anxiety? Five Tips To Decrease Anxiety Symptoms

 Take time to challenge anxious thoughts

-How online therapy can help
+How online therapy can help you manage anxiety disorder

 While the above tips may be helpful, sometimes managing anxiety can be too difficult to handle on your own.
 For those who want additional support, seeking professional help through therapy may be another option.
 Therapy may be able to help you challenge anxious thoughts, manage your anxiety in healthy ways, and gain key tools to help you handle certain situations more effectively.

-For individuals with anxiety, the prospect of finding a therapist, going to a new location, and navigating an unknown situation can feel very daunting.
+For people with anxiety, the prospect of finding a therapist, going to a new location, and navigating an unknown situation can feel very daunting.
 Online therapy typically has the benefit of being available from wherever you have an internet connection.
 You can simply match with a therapist online and then have therapy sessions from wherever you feel most comfortable, potentially including your own home.

 Research has shown that online therapy can be an effective treatment option for a range of concerns, including anxiety.
-For example, a 2019 study published in JMIR Formative Research examined an internet-based cognitive therapy program for social anxiety disorder.
-The researchers found that the online treatment was generally effective for individuals with social anxiety disorder, and that “there was evidence to suggest that the patients’ clinical outcomes were sustained at 3-month follow-up”.
+For example, a 2019 study published in JMIR Formative Research examined an internet-based cognitive behavioral therapy program for social anxiety disorder.
+The researchers found that the online treatment was generally effective for individuals with social anxiety disorder, and that “there was evidence to suggest that the patient’s clinical outcomes were sustained at 3-month follow-up”.
 Online therapy may be able to provide lasting results for those experiencing social anxiety.

 It is possible to find relief from stress, anxiety, and panic attacks.